hannahsteinbach/trafficlight_interjections/README.md

 ## RQs
 Code used to answer the research questions is in `RQs/`.

 The dataframe of all verbal interjections between SPD, FDP, and Greens, annotated with CAP-annotated topic labels and interjection types, is located in `annotations/final_labels_rq2`.
-While all interjection types were manually annotated, the `manual_annotation` column indicates whether the topic was manually or automatically labeled. <br> <br> <br>
+While all interjection types were manually annotated, the `manual_annotation` column indicates whether the topic was manually or automatically labeled.

+`RQs/` also contains R files, R was used for a regression analysis and plot generation for RQ1 and RQ2 (interjection score). <br> <br> <br>

 ## How to use interjection and topic model